defold/doc/docs/en/manuals/extensions.md

 The native extension feature is in an alpha state, meaning that that the APIs can still change.
 Furthermore, not all features are in place yet.

 Platforms
-: There is currently no support for Linux extensions.
-Android lacks support for *.aar* archives.
+: Android lacks support for *.aar* archives.
 All platforms currently create debug builds only.

 Languages
 : C++, Objective C (MacOS and iOS) and Java (Android) are supported.
 Swift and Kotlin are currently not supported.